 Hadrian’s Wall, Northumberland

-Why your dog will love this: If he is a Kevin Costner fan, he will recognise the iconic Sycamore Gap, featured in Robin Hood; Prince of Thieves.
-While on this north east dog walk, you and your pup might want to take the camera for a snap at the Robin Hood Tree to show your chums at home.
+Why your dog will love this: If he is a film fan, he will recognise the iconic Sycamore Gap, featured in Robin Hood Prince of Thieves.
+While on this North East dog walk, you and your pup might want to take the camera for a snap at the Robin Hood Tree to show your chums at home.